DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-14-problems-with-course.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "We’ve found problems with this course"}, {text: "Problems with this course"}
+    { text: "We’ve found problems with this course" }, { text: "Problems with this course" }
   ]
 }) }}